 Their lattes are rich and flavorful and always served with a yummy little sweet biscuit.

-It’s a tiny cafe with only four or five seats, so expect to go there and get a coffee-to-go and head to the nearby park to sit and enjoy it there.
+It’s a tiny cafe with only four or five seats, which is why it’s usually so quiet.
+Most people go there and get a coffee-to-go.
+If I’m with a friend, we usually grab a coffee and head to the nearby park to sit and enjoy it there.

 Opening Hours: Daily 8am-10pm